GluuFederation/docs-ce-prod/docs/source/admin-guide/saml.md

 Follow these instructions to create a SAML TR in your Gluu Server:

 1. Go to `SAML` > `Trust Relationships`
-2. Click on `Add Trust Relationship`
+1. Click on `Add Trust Relationship`
-3. A new page will appear where you can provide all the required information.
+1. Add the required information in the new form
+1. Click the `Add` button in the lower left side of the page to add the TR.

 ![newTR](../img/saml/samlfederationTR.png)

-A description of each field follows:
+A description follows for each field in the Add TR form:

 - **Display Name**: Name of the Trust Relationship (it should be unique for every TR)
 - **Description**: Purpose of the TR can be added here
 - **Entity Type**: There are two options for entity type:
     - *Single SP*: A single SAML website or application
     - *Federation/Aggregate*: A federation like InCommon
-- **Metadata Type**: There are four available options to choose from.
-The correct Type depends on how the SP is delivering Metadata to your IDP.
+- **Metadata Type**: There are three available options.
+The correct option depends on how the SP is delivering Metadata to your IDP.
     - *File*: Choose `File` if the SP has provided an uploadable metadata document in XML format.
     - *URI*: Chose `URI` if the SP metadata is hosted on a URI that is accessible from the Internet.
-    - *Federation*: Choose this option if the target application (SP) is affiliated with a federation service (e.g. InCommon, NJEdge etc.).
-Federtion's TR must be created first for it to appear in this list.
+    - *Federation*: Choose `Federation` if the target application (SP) is affiliated with a federation service (e.g. InCommon, NJEdge etc.).
+A TR for the federation must be created first before it will appear in this list as an available option.
 Learn more about working with a federation [below](#federation-configuration).

-- **Released**: The SPs required attributes must be added to this panel.
-The required attributes can be selected from the menu on the left with the heading “Release Additional Attributes”.
+- **Released**: The SP's required user attributes must be added to this panel.
+Select attributes from the column on the left with the heading “Release Additional Attributes”.

-- **Entity Type**: You have two options to choose for entity type.
-    - *Single SP*:
-    - *Federation/Aggregate*

-Click the `Add` button in the lower left side of the page to add the TR.

 ## NameID